Climate and Average Weather Year Round in Armenia Colombia

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

-The brighter period of the year lasts for 2.7 months, from June 22 to September 14, with an average daily incident shortwave energy per square meter above 5.4 kWh.
-The brightest day of the year is August 17, with an average of 5.7 kWh.
+The brighter period of the year lasts for 2.7 months, from June 23 to September 15, with an average daily incident shortwave energy per square meter above 5.4 kWh.
+The brightest month of the year in Armenia is August, with an average of 5.7 kWh.

-The darker period of the year lasts for 2.3 months, from October 14 to December 25, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is November 27, with an average of 4.1 kWh.
+The darker period of the year lasts for 2.3 months, from October 15 to December 26, with an average daily incident shortwave energy per square meter below 4.4 kWh.
+The darkest month of the year in Armenia is November, with an average of 4.1 kWh.

 For the purposes of this report, the geographical coordinates of Armenia are 4.534 deg latitude, -75.681 deg longitude, and 4,856 ft elevation.